Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Introduction

 \paragraph*{Structure of the paper}

-After formally introducing temporal graphs, we first show our lower bounds based on reductions from classical problems of fine-grained complexity in $P$.
-We then present an algorithm that escapes these bounds by restricting the input to zero delays.
+After formally introducing temporal graphs, we first prove lower bounds for temporal connectivity and shortest temporal path computation.
+We then study fastest temporal path computation, first proving several lower bounds and then presenting an algorithm that escapes these bounds by restricting the input to undirected edges and zero delays.